Skip to main content

 Clean Cities and Communities

-NREL is part of the U.S. Department of Energy's (DOE) Clean Cities and Communities partnership, providing hands-on problem-solving assistance, education and outreach materials, organizational capacity building, and an array of data analysis and tools for more than 75 DOE-designated coalitions nationwide.
+NREL is part of the U.S. Department of Energy's (DOE's) Clean Cities and Communities partnership, providing customized assistance, education and outreach materials, organizational capacity building, and an array of data analysis and tools for more than 75 DOE-designated coalitions nationwide.
+As new transportation technologies emerge, NREL offers up-to-date analysis, guidance, and expertise that help coalitions collaborate with decision makers to evaluate these new choices.

-NREL provides tailored and solutions-oriented expertise to overcome a wide range of clean transportation challenges by leveraging the lab's extensive data, tools, and analysis capabilities.
-NREL's technical assistance experts build enduring, meaningful stakeholder relationships to develop solutions that align with the requestor's goals.
+NREL provides tailored and solutions-oriented expertise to overcome a range of transportation challenges by leveraging the lab's extensive data, tools, and analysis capabilities.
+NREL's transportation technical experts facilitate robust stakeholder relationships to develop solutions that align with stakeholder goals.

-In collaboration with stakeholders, NREL also anticipates potential obstacles to clean transportation deployment and proactively develops resources designed to help overcome these hurdles.
+In collaboration with stakeholders, NREL also anticipates potential obstacles to transportation integration and develops resources to proactively overcome challenges.

 Contact